 What is Predictive Marketing Automation?

 Predictive Marketing Automation (PMA) is state of the art machine intelligence applied to solving marketing problems.
 PMA begins with an intelligently designed database to identify key changes in individual customer behavior and lifetime value in real time.

 However, a PMA platform does more than just utilize predictive analytics to formulate marketing opportunities.
-It actually bridges the gap between insight and action autonomously – utilizing its peerless level of intelligence to target and deliver only the most important messages/experiences to individuals showing the highest potential for spending (or risk of decaying value) at any given time.
+It actually bridges the gap between insight and action to use predictive analytics for marketing automation– utilizing data to target and deliver only the most relevant messages/experiences to individuals showing the highest potential for spending (or risk of decaying value) at any given time.

 The end goal – and ensuing result – is simply, the maximization of profit volume.